- Palestinians - Wikipedia

 - Palestine | History, People, Conflict, Religion | Britannica

-- Who Are The Palestinians? - My Jewish Learning
+- Who Are The Palestinians? - mideastjournal. org

 - Palestine | HISTORY , Religion Conflicts | HISTORY